 Most web sites that support advertising use banners in some form or another, so we’ll end with a few examples of banner ads in various sizes.

 - Ad Example 16, 17, 18: 300×600 HTML ads

 - Ad Example 19,20 & 21: 970×250 HTML Ad

 - Ad Example 22 & 23: 728×90 Image Ads

 As with most online ad formats, banner ads need to be compatible and flexible across varying screen sizes, operating systems, and platforms.

 In 2017, the Interactive Advertising Bureau (IAB) created an ad portfolio that includes up-to-date guidelines for all ad types, including display and native social ads.
 The portfolio includes (painfully) detailed ad specifications for just about every ad type imaginable and is worth reviewing.

 Twenty ad examples is a drop in the bucket when you consider the proliferation of digital ads across all websites, platforms and apps.

-Understanding the variety of digital marketing ads can help marketers plan a creative strategy that incorporates the kinds of ads that work for them while also staying competitive and abreast of the changing trends across all ad formats and types.
+Understanding the variety of digital marketing ads and various advice offered by top tier experts can help marketers plan a creative strategy that incorporates the kinds of ads that work for them while also staying competitive and abreast of the changing trends across all ad formats and types.